samuelpmish/RLUtilities/README.md

 # Overview

-This project provides some tools for car/ball simulation in Rocket League, and some basic controller that might be useful for writing a custom bot.
+This project provides some tools for car/ball simulation in Rocket League, and some basic controllers that might be useful for writing a custom bot.

 ## Build and Test